efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 * If you are in top decking mode, Essedarii is a viable play since your opponent will need a Gladiator and backrow to deal with it.

 **Using Enemy Controller in the Mirror**
 As long as Gladiator Beasts remain popular then three Enemy Controller is mandatory even in the Endless Trap Hell build which favors traps to spells.
 This card is the key to winning the mirror match.
-One thing we are beginning to see is the inclusion of {Gladiator Beast Andal} in side decks and on the ladder in decks such as REZD and Ancient gears.
+One thing we are beginning to see is the inclusion of {Gladiator Beast Andal} in side decks and on the ladder in decks such as REZD and Ancient Gears.
 That is testament to how strong this card is.

 Enemy controller can be used to tribute your monster to gain control of an opponent’s Gladiator which has already battled.
 This allows you to send your opponents monster back into their deck and special summon on from yours.
 This means that you have removed your opponent’s Gladiator and in most situations destroy their second Gladiator or a backrow card.
 This play does not generate card advantage (-1 GB, - e-con, +GB +destruction effect) but is a huge tempo swing especially if you can Murmillo a second monster.